-The risk of financial loss to the company from customers other than fund members arises principally from receivables due from Department of Human Services in relation to the Australian Government Private Health Insurance Rebate.
-The probability of financial loss to the company from this arrangement is assessed as low, the reason being that the premium reductions scheme is legislated under the Private Health Insurance Act 2007 and is an integral part of the private health insurance industry affecting all private health insurers.
+The risk of financial loss to the Company from customers other than fund members arises principally from receivables due from Services Australia in relation to the Australian Government Private Health Insurance Rebate.
+The probability of financial loss to the Company from this arrangement is assessed as low, the reason being that the premium reductions scheme is legislated under the Private Health Insurance Act 2007 and is an integral part of the private health insurance industry affecting all private health insurers.